pkgcloud/pkgcloud/docs/providers/openstack/blockstorage.md

 ### Volume APIs

 #### client.getVolumes(options, callback)
-Lists all volumes that are available to use on your Openstack account
+Lists all volumes that are available to use on your OpenStack account

 Callback returns `f(err, volumes)` where `volumes` is an `Array`. `options` is an optional `boolean` which will return the full volume details if true.